Dexter2772/data-analysis-lab/README.md

 ## Data Prep / Cleaning ##
 ### The data seems accurate and it was downloaded from a very credible site ###
 ### I did have to change the headings in the excel file because the ones it originally had were very long and unnecessarily complicated. ###

+## Exploration/Planning ##
+There was no missing data in my excel file.
+The only problem was the disparity between the counties in Hawaii.
+1. Honolulu - 953,207 (Highest)
+2. Kalawao - 90 (Lowest)
+This will be difficult to graph and choose an accurate scale due to the range between the maximum and minimum population.